Skip to main content

 • the token addresses on both source and destination chains

-• the current fee structure (verification fee BPS)
+• the current fee structure (network fee BPS)

 Quickstart